NafiaAamir113/NafiaAamir113/README.md

 Currently, I serve as a **Section Leader at Stanford Code in Place (2025–Present)**, where I teach Python to a global cohort of students and mentor them in structured problem-solving and computational thinking.

 My work focuses on developing reliable and data-driven AI systems that improve the factuality, robustness, and trustworthiness of modern machine learning models in real-world settings.
-I am preparing to pursue **fully funded graduate studies**.
+I aim to pursue **fully funded graduate studies**.

 <br clear="right"/>